fkinos/ffkkinos.com/content/projects/ascii_table.md

 ```

 ## Source Code
-The implementation is just over a few hundred lines of ANSI C code.
+The implementation is just over a hundred lines of ANSI C code.
 It includes a Makefile, all you need to do to install it is:

 ```